Billy Strayhorn: Working with Ellington

 Strayhorn became part of the Ellington organization just before it hit what many regard as its peak years in 1940 and 1941, after Ellington also hired two other crucial members: the bassist Jimmy Blanton, who despite his short life revolutionized jazz playing on his instrument, and the great tenor saxophonist Ben Webster.
-As Strayhorn's biographer, David Hajdu, puts it: "With the Blanton-Webster band under him and Strayhorn submitting ambitious work, a freshly challenged Ellington reached a watershed of his own.
+As Strayhorn biographer David Hajdu puts it, "With the Blanton–Webster band under him and Strayhorn submitting ambitious work, a freshly challenged Ellington reached a watershed of his own.
 The compositions he was recording in the early 1940s ... mark an invigorated master working at his resolute best."
 In his History of Jazz, Ted Gioia observes, "The Ellington recorded legacy from the beginning of the 1940s is extraordinarily rich.
 The Victor sides from this period rank with the finest achievements of the jazz idiom."
 The three new members of the band bonded, becoming close friends and sometimes playing together as a trio.

 During this period, Strayhorn composed the Duke Ellington Orchestra's famous signature song, "Take the 'A' Train" (first recorded in 1941), and a number of other pieces that became an integral part of the band's repertoire.
-In some cases, Strayhorn received full attribution for his work, such as "Raincheck" (1941), "Chelsea Bridge" (1941), "A Flower Is a Lovesome Thing" (1941), "After All" (1942), "Johnny Come Lately" (1942), "My Little Brown Book" (1944), "Passion Flower" (1944), and "Lotus Blossom" (1946), whereas other pieces of his, such as "Something to Live For" (1939), "Grievin'" (1939), "Day Dream" (1940), and "Just A-Sittin' and A-Rockin" (1941), were listed as collaborations with Ellington.
+In some cases, Strayhorn received full attribution for his work, such as "Raincheck" (1941), "Chelsea Bridge" (1941), "A Flower Is a Lovesome Thing" (1941), "After All" (1942), "Johnny Come Lately" (1942), "My Little Brown Book" (1944), "Passion Flower" (1944), and "Lotus Blossom" (1946), whereas other pieces of his, such as "Something to Live For" (1939), "Grievin (1939), "Day Dream" (1940), and "Just A-Sittin' and A-Rockin" (1941), were listed as collaborations with Ellington.
 Strayhorn also composed but was not credited for the "Sugar Hill Penthouse" section of Ellington's lengthy work Black, Brown and Beige (1943).
 Strayhorn arranged many of Ellington's band-within-a-band recordings and, with his extensive background in classical music, provided harmonic clarity and polish to Duke's compositions.
 In addition, Strayhorn often played the piano with the Ellington orchestra, both live and in the studio, particularly on recordings of his own works like "Raincheck" and "Chelsea Bridge".